Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Symmetric Covariations

 \section{Symmetric Covariations}

-Now we are ready to define the new type of dependence measure between the two variables in the jointly S$\alpha $S distribution.
-This measurement turns out to be symmetric and more general than the covariation introduced in Section \ref{subsection:covariation}, in the sense that it is well-defined for all $\alpha\in(0,2]$. \begin{definition} Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with some $\alpha\in(0,2]$ and some spectral measure $\bm{\varGamma_{X}}$.
+In this section, we introduce the new measure of dependence between two variables of jointly S$\alpha $S distribution; it is called symmetric covariations.
+We compare its properties with those of covariation and covariance.
+This new measurement turns out to be symmetric and well-defined on $\alpha\in(0,2]$, making it more general than covariation. \begin{definition} Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with some $\alpha\in(0,2]$ and some spectral measure $\bm{\varGamma_{X}}$.
 The symmetric covariations of $X_1$ and $X_2$ are defined by: for $\beta\ge0$ and $m=0$ or $1$,

 where the bivariate function $K_{\alpha,\beta,m}$ is given as: for all $s_1,s_2\in\mathbb R$,

 \end{definition}